 For non-degree seeking students the college evaluates coursework in order to satisfy prerequisites, as well as commonly used preparatory coursework in other subject areas (e.g. Biology).
-To request evaluation of your transfer credits, please contact the OCCC Registrar (registrar@oregoncoast.edu).
-You must be a current credit student to request a transfer credit evaluation.
-Submit this request after you have requested official transcripts from all schools where you have transfer coursework be sent to OCCC.
+To request evaluation of your transfer credits, please contact the OCCC Registrar transcripts from all schools where you have transfer coursework be sent to OCCC.
 Transcripts can be sent electronically to the Registrar, or via mail to: